 - No CDN.

-- Build a script to remove duplicated dependencies from the final package.
-Integrated script into our pipeline for automation.
+- I built a script to remove duplicated dependencies from the final package.
+I integrated the script into our pipeline for automation.

 - POC to improve our dependency management and dependency graph.

-- Reduced size of the application by 35%.
+- Reduced the size of the application by 35%.